What is the Bridges Incentive Grant Program?

 The program was established to recognize and support local and district incentives that would build a bridge between the Daughters of Penelope and the communities we live in, while promoting the ideals of the Daughters of Penelope through community service, civic responsibility and family excellence.

-The Foundation will recognize a select number of exemplary programs/projects that benefit a local qualified 501(c) 3 organization within your chapter or district area.
-Your chapter or district may submit only one (1) program/project proposal with an application and the completed proposal must be implemented and submitted by the May 3rd deadline.
-The chapters and districts selected as grant recipients will have a matching grant donation up to $500 donated by the Foundation in their name to a single (1), qualified 501(c)3 organization.
+This year, the Foundation will recognize and select two (2) exemplary programs/projects that benefit a local qualified 501(c) 3 organization within the Daughters of Penelope district or chapter level.
+Your chapter or district may submit only one (1) program/project proposal with an application and the completed proposal must be implemented and submitted by the May 4th deadline.
+Those selected as grant recipients will have a matching grant donation of $500 donated by the Foundation in their name to a single (1), qualified 501(c)3 organization.
 All applicants not selected are encouraged to reapply for the awards in the next call for proposals.
+Funding for the incentive grant comes from the Foundation directly.
+As the program expands, it is possible that there may be contributors who would like to fund the program.
+If so, the benefactor’s name would then be recognized in all printed materials associated with the Bridges Incentive Grant Program.
+Sponsors are encouraged to contact Foundation Grant Co-Chair Vasi Katsikathas or Foundation Grant Co-Chair Kathy Matrakas.

 What are the Program’s Goals?

-• To strengthen our bonds in our local communities bridging the gap between the Daughters of Penelope and the communities we live in
+- To strengthen our bonds in our local communities bridging the gap between the Daughters of Penelope and the communities we live in

-• To reward and encourage creativity and innovation in the Daughters of Penelope
+- To reward and encourage creativity and innovation in the Daughters of Penelope

-• To perpetuate the works of our Order at the grassroots level
+- To perpetuate the works of our Order at the grassroots level

-• To promote volunteering, charitable giving and family excellence
+- To promote volunteering, charitable giving and family excellence

-• To motivate and inspire membership participation
+- To motivate and inspire membership participation

-• To stimulate the development of new ideas
+- To stimulate the development of new ideas

 What Kind of Projects will the Foundation Support?

-Grants Awarded:
+Grants Awarded

 Applicant: Aphrodite Chapter 374, District 5, Toms River, NJ

-The goal of The Ashley Lauren Foundation is to ease the journey when pediatric cancer is diagnosed by providing direct financial, material and emotional assistance, along with our many programs developed to bring smiles to the children.Learn more
+The goal of The Ashley Lauren Foundation is to ease the journey when pediatric cancer is diagnosed by providing direct financial, material and emotional assistance, along with our many programs developed to bring smiles to the children.

 Applicant: Charai Chapter 79, District 17, Salt Lake City, UT

 Saint Sophia School focuses on early childhood education, offering a quality program at affordable tuition rates.
 Their mission is to provide our young children with a foundation for continuous intellectual, social, spiritual, and physical growth.
-Learn more

 Applicant: Eros Chapter 356, District 2, New Port Richey, FL

 Eros chapter supported the Pack-A-Sack Program which feeds 16 elementary children during the weekends.
-They did this during the entire school year.> Learn more
+They did this during the entire school year.

 Iris Chapter #242, Grand Blanc/Flint, MI

-Iris Chapter supported the Circle of Women Luncheon supporting domestic violence and sexual assault. > Learn more
+Iris Chapter supported the Circle of Women Luncheon supporting domestic violence and sexual assault.

 Antiklea Chapter #68, Richmond, VA

-Antiklea Chapter collected feminine hygiene supplies within the community and supplied publicity for the cause with signs flyers and brochures.> Learn more
+Antiklea Chapter collected feminine hygiene supplies within the community and supplied publicity for the cause with signs flyers and brochures.

 Altes Chapter #163, Mercerville, NJ

-Altes Chapter supported the Cystic Fibrosis Foundation through a gift auction, auction, raffle and food sales.> Learn more
+Altes Chapter supported the Cystic Fibrosis Foundation through a gift auction, auction, raffle and food sales.

 Daphne Chapter #29, San Jose, CA

 Daphne Chapter supported the Winter Open House and members volunteered to assist NDS with this annual program to hold a one-day holiday social event for their clients.
-They hosted an ornament craft table.> Learn more
+They hosted an ornament craft table.

 Anna Ogden Hall, a program of the Union Gospel Mission | 2023 Grant Winner

 The Union Gospel Mission Women’s Recovery Program at Anna Ogden Hall, established in 1971, provides a secure, Christ-centered environment for women and children.
-This warm shelter offers a long-term recovery program with counselling, Bible studies, life-skill and parenting classes, and education/vocational support to help women become God-dependent, contributing community members.
+This warm shelter offers a long-term recovery program with counselling, Bible studies, life-skills and parenting classes, and education/vocational support to help women become God-dependent, contributing community members.